ishmilan2/ishmilan.github.io/_posts/16-11-16-build-pipeline-jenkins2-as-code-with-ios9-xcode7.md

 }
 ```

 Jenkins group tasks in `stages`.
-This tasks can be runned as secuencial or parallel process depends on the case.
+This tasks can be run as the sequential or parallel process depends on the case.
 The `Jenkinsfile` file show both examples.
 <br><br>

 Checkout source code